Seamus-FVC/2ManyBugsApp/README.md

 ## Features

-- Feature 1
+- Intelligent system to provide answers to your questions.
-- Feature 2
+- The app features a sleek modern user-interface.
-- Feature 3
+- There is an indivdual tab for each of the categories of questions that are featured in our app.

 ## Requirements

-- Python 3.7 or higher
+- Python 3.10 or higher

 ## Installation